What is a COVID-19 Assessment Centre

 - NOTE: As of December 11, 2020 the Assessment Centre is no longer permitted by the Province to provide testing related to international travel.
 Travelers should consult their travel carrier’s guidelines to ensure they have the most up-to-date information about requirements and they should refer to the federal government’s travel website for up-to-date expectations and requirements related to their destination.
 If a COVID test is required it is important to ensure ample time for testing and to receive results.

 Targeted testing populations may change from time to time and individuals should confirm eligibility with their health care provider before seeking testing.

 Testing is also available at participating pharmacies for those who meet eligibility criteria.

 How do I book an appointment at HPHA’s COVID-19 Assessment Centre?

-If you are referred to our Assessment Centre at Stratford General Hospital, we highly recommend you use our online booking form.
+We highly recommend you use our online booking form.
 With this form, you have the option to choose your appointment date and time.
 The form will require you to complete your personal information screening questions.